tkuester/Bounce3/README.md

 Finally, no library supports "atomic" updates.
 It may be a bit pedantic, but I like to check all my inputs at the same time, when possible.
 This can remove a few costly calls to `digitalRead` and `millis`, which might speed up your loop by a few instructions.
-However, this has not been tested yet.
-In any circumstance, it at least allows me to write test cases, *when I eventually get around to it.*
+However, performance was not a goal, and has not been measured yet.
+In any circumstance, the way `poll(ts, val)` is exposed, it allows adapting this to other systems, and writing test cases.

 ## Example Code